alephium/www/src/content/news/alephium-bridge-the-tutorial-28e7b92b339a/index.md

 featuredImage: image_9b721622a7.png
 title: 'Alephium Bridge: The Tutorial'
 ---

-How to bridge your tokens + what to do on the Alephium Ecosystem
+How to bridge your tokens + what to do on the Alephium Ecosystem.

 _This tutorial was updated to reflect the new conditions after the_ [Rhône Network Upgrade](/news/post/rh-ne-network-upgrade-activated-cbeb298585fe)_: bridging from Alephium to Ethereum requires at least 205 blocks_ **_and_** _at least 55 minutes._

-Welcome to the Alephium Bridge Tutorial!
+## Welcome to the Alephium Bridge Tutorial!

 So we launched the bridge!
 It’s been quite an effort, if you want to know more about this, read [that](https://twitter.com/alephium/status/1722661768131178556) (twitter thread) or [that](/news/post/the-alephium-bridge-a787d90b2e4a) (full article on the bridge).